plotly/plotly.js/CONTRIBUTING.md

 #### Step 6: Review & commit potential changes made to test/plot-schema.json

-> If you are editing attribute descriptions or implementing a new feature this file located in test folder would record the proposed changes to the API.
-This test file is different from the other plot-schema.json file located in the dist folder and should only be updated by maintainers at the release time.
+> If you are editing attribute descriptions or implementing a new feature this file located in the test folder records the proposed changes to the API.
+Note that there is another plot-schema.json file located in the dist folder, which should only be updated by the maintainers at release time.

 **IMPORTANT:** please do not change and commit any files in the "dist" folder